pakbaz/Microsoft-Azure-AZ-204-Developing-Solutions-for-Microsoft-Azure-Practice-Tests-Exams-Question-Answer/APP_README.md

 - **Show Answer**: Click the button or press space/enter
 - **Question Options**: Click any option to select it
 - **Progress**: Visual progress bar shows your position in the question set
+- **Direct Navigation**: Type a question number in the jump box and press Enter or click Go
+- **URL Navigation**: Bookmark or share specific questions using URLs like `http://localhost:8000?question=42`
+- **Browser Navigation**: Use browser back/forward buttons to navigate through your question history

 ## File Structure